-- 18.3.2 Material resources can include:

-- raw materials such as aggregates and minerals from primary, secondary or recycled sources (refer Chapter 10 (Geology, Soils, Contaminated Land and Groundwater); and

-- manufactured construction products.

-- 18.3.3 Primary aggregates refer to materials extracted directly from the ground, and can either be sand, gravel or hard rock.
+- 18.3.2 Material resources can include: - raw materials such as aggregates and minerals from primary, secondary or recycled sources; and - manufactured construction products. - Primary aggregates refer to materials extracted directly from the ground, and can either be sand, gravel or hard rock.
 Secondary aggregates are materials produced as a by-product of other mining or quarrying activities or obtained as a by-product of other industrial processes; they include colliery spoil, incinerator bottom ash aggregate and reclaimed railway ballast.
-Recycled aggregates refer to CD&E wastes that have been treated and/or recycled to use as an alternative to primary aggregates. - 18.3.4 Manufactured construction products are materials which have been converted from a raw material into a finished product such as concrete or steel. - 18.3.5 The Scottish Aggregates Survey Report (Scottish Government, 2015) outlines that the most important sources for primary aggregates in Scotland are crushed rock (from igneous rock, sandstone and limestone) and sand and gravel.
+Recycled aggregates refer to CD&E wastes that have been treated and/or recycled to use as an alternative to primary aggregates.

+- Manufactured construction products are materials which have been converted from a raw material into a finished product such as concrete or steel. - The Scottish Aggregates Survey Report (Scottish Government, 2015) outlines that the most important sources for primary aggregates in Scotland are crushed rock (from igneous rock, sandstone and limestone) and sand and gravel.
 The report provides an estimate of the aggregate production recorded by region for 2012.
-The report concludes that the reserves for crushed rock and sand and gravel in 2012 were generally sufficient to meet local demand. - 18.3.6 There are a number of active quarries and sand and gravel pits within the wider study area which would be suitable for the sourcing of high quality aggregates, typically used for road pavement construction, and it is the expectation that as much of the materials as possible will be sourced locally.
-It is up to the Contractor appointed to construct the proposed scheme to source materials for the project and typically they will look to use local suppliers and to re-use materials on site to reduce costs.
-The use of such reclaimed waste material will be controlled in accordance with specifications within the Manual of Contract Documents for Highway Works (MCHW; Highways Agency et. al. 2014). - 18.3.7 Table 18.5 shows the production of aggregate (by type) for The Highland Council and Moray Council together and the TAYplan SDP area.
+The report concludes that the reserves for crushed rock, sand and gravel in 2012 were generally sufficient to meet local development demand. - There are a number of active quarries and sand and gravel pits within the wider study area which would be suitable for the sourcing of high quality aggregates, typically used for road pavement construction, and it is the expectation that as much of the materials as possible will be sourced locally.
+It is up to the Contractor appointed to construct the proposed Scheme to source materials for the project and typically they will look to use local suppliers and to re-use materials on site to reduce costs.
+The use of such reclaimed waste material will be controlled in accordance with specifications within the Manual of Contract Documents for Highway Works (Highways Agency et. al. 2014). - Table 18.5 shows the production of aggregate (by type) for The Highland Council and Moray Council together and the TAYplan SDP area.
 The table provides the latest available data (end of 2012) for the landbank for hard rock and sand and gravel.
 These data suggest there is supply within the study area of primary aggregates for 20 years and sand and gravel for 13 years.
 These data indicate that the study area has good supplies of mineral resources.